by-student-2017/skprogs-v.0.2.1/README.rst

 The top left of Figure 2 shows just that.
 This trend is also seen in the orbital sigma and r0 results.

 Figure 2 shows the relationship between r0 and sigma for p orbital of Boron.
 For the p orbital, the best-fitting range shows an inversely proportional relationship between r0 and sigma, similar to the density.
-Figure 2 shows that even the p orbital of boron has a value close to the maximum curvature of about 6 in simga.
+The p orbital of boron has a value close to the maximum curvature of about 6 in simga.

 Figure 3 similarly shows the relationship between r0 and sigma for the s orbit.
 The best fit for s orbitals is not inversely proportional, unlike for p orbitals and densities.
 The optimal value of r0 in the s orbital is different from that in the p orbital.
 In mi0 and QUASINANO, r0 and sigma of each orbit have the same value, so the parameters are optimized with these influences combined.
-Figure 3 shows that even the s orbital of boron has a value close to the maximum curvature of about 4 in simga.
+The s orbital of boron has a value close to the maximum curvature of about 4 in simga.

 .. figure:: ./examples/search/Old_version/Ref/B/Note/r0/map_den_r0_sigma.png